DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-report-with-cross-band-content-and-populated-empty-space.md

 ---
 # Create a Report with Cross-Band Content and Populated Empty Space

-This tutorial describes how to create an invoice report with the following layout options:
+This document describes how to create an invoice report with the following layout options:

 - Print part of the content across bands (the blue panel);
 - Populate the empty space between the detail and footer information with blank rows.